databricks/terraform-provider-databricks/docs/resources/metastore.md

 Unity Catalog offers a new metastore with built in security and auditing.
 This is distinct to the metastore used in previous versions of Databricks (based on the Hive Metastore).

-A single metastore can be shared across Databricks workspaces, and each linked workspace has a consistent view of the data and a single set of access policies.
-It is only recommended to have multiple metastores when organizations wish to have hard isolation boundaries between data (note that data cannot be easily joined/queried across metastores).

 ## Example Usage

 ```hcl